synthesio/zconfig/README.md

 # zConfig [![Build Status](https://travis-ci.org/synthesio/zconfig.svg?branch=master)](https://travis-ci.org/synthesio/zconfig) [![Godoc](http://img.shields.io/badge/godoc-reference-blue.svg?style=flat)](https://godoc.org/github.com/synthesio/zconfig) [![license](http://img.shields.io/badge/license-MIT-red.svg?style=flat)](https://raw.githubusercontent.com/synthesio/zconfig/master/LICENSE.md)

-`zConfig` is a Golang, extensible, reflection-based configuration and dependency injection tool.
+`zConfig` is a Golang, extensible, reflection-based configuration and dependency injection tool whose goal is to get rid of the boilerplate code needed to configure and initialize an application's dependencies.

 ## Usage

 _zconfig_ primary feature is an extensible configuration repository.
-To use it, simply define a configuration struture and feed it to the `zconfig.Configure` method.
+To use it, simply define a configuration struture and feed it to the `Configure()` method.
 You can use the `key`, `description`and `default` tags to define which key to use.